- When can I go on exchange?

 - Ensure you have the correct travel insurance.

 - Look into health and vaccination resources and requirements for your host country.

 If you have questions about your travel safety and security preparations, contact us at firstname.lastname@example.org.

 - What if I am a PMC student?
 Can I still study abroad?

 PMC students should note that not all host institutions will be able to provide accommodation in the same manner as Carleton.
 You must contact the accessibility services office at the host institution to determine what services are available and arrange for those accommodations.
 To facilitate this process, your PMC Coordinator can provide you with a copy of your documentation and a letter outlining the accommodations your receive at Carleton.
 For more information, please visit the Paul Menton Centre.

 - Do I need insurance to go out on exchange?
 If yes, what kind?

-Yes, all exchange students are required to have adequate health insurance for the duration of their exchange.
+Yes, all exchange students are required to have adequate medical and travel insurance for the duration of their exchange.
 You can apply independently for an individual insurance plan through providers that work specifically with either exchange students or international travelers.
 You can also check your CUSA insurance plan or your family insurance plan if they offer out of country Medical and Accidental coverage.